 The Society of Legal Scholars offers a prize for the best paper presented at a subject section session at the Annual Conference.
-The rules are detailed here (January 2017).
+The rules are detailed here (amended July 2017).

 2016 Maria Lee (UCL) ‘Knowledge of landscape in wind energy planning’, which was presented within the Environmental Law section.